texastribune/tt-docker-base/README.md

 ##### Directly to Master Branch
 1. Commit your changes to your `tt-base` branch.
 1. Merge this branch into `master` and proceed to [steps to deploy texastribune](#deploy-texastribune).
-1. Immediately bump the version in the [VERSION file](VERSION), commit and tag: `make tag`.
+1. Run the `make bump` command and follow the prompts in order to bump the version and tag it.
+The final prompt will push the tag to remote master.
 There should be as little gap as possible between this step and the previous one so as to avoid conflicts with other committers.
-You don't need to push anything.
-The `make tag` command will push it for you.
 1. Proceed to [deploy to texastribune steps](#deploy-texastribune).

 ##### Through tt-base Feature Branch